samhaswon/bible_search/README.md

 If a query is made with no matches, say "notawordinthebible," the result of the query will be a list of length 0.

+### Preloading an Index

+Versions are automatically loaded as needed, but you may wish to preload a version for the sake of speed.

+An index of a particular version can be preloaded with the `load()` method.
+Simply pPass the version identifier as a string to load it.

+Remember that capitalization is important when using this method.

+You may also preload all versions by simply calling the `load_all()` method.

 ## Supported Versions

 Supported versions can be listed with